IsmailKhan26567/Hello_world/README.md

 Hello guy
 I am android developer and I need a code to zoomin/zoomout image View in eclipse.
-The code should be added in xml layout.
+The functionality should be added in xml layout.